 - Heat both mixtures to around 160 F., try to keep both mixtures around this temp for 20 minutes.
 This will help kill bacteria and will also help your cream emulsify properly.

-- Add your water mixture into your oil mixture.
+- Add your water phase into your oil phase.

-- Using your stick blender, blend your mixture for at least 1 minute.
+- Using your immersion blender, blend your mixture for at least 1 minute.

 - Continue to come back every 10 minutes or so to blend for 30 sec.-1 minute for the next 45 minutes to an hour.

-The preservatives I have researched only make up about 1-2% of your cream so you shouldn’t be apprehensive about preservatives.
-With the preservatives I approve of, you can still call your cream organic and paraben free!
+The natural preservative I have researched only make up about 1-2% of your cream so you shouldn’t be apprehensive about using it.
+With the preservative I approve of, you can still call your cream organic and paraben free!

-For today-making a small cream with minimal ingredients, effort and money will ease your mind that making a cream is extremely doable and FUN!
+For today-making an easy homemade lotion with minimal ingredients, effort and money will ease your mind that making a cream is extremely doable and FUN!

 You might also want to check out my Troubleshooting Lotion Making post!